 The prerequisites for certification include current membership of the Royal College of Veterinary Surgeons, and holding the relevant Official Controls Qualification (Veterinary) (OCQ(V)) or other current panel approval.
 A veterinary degree is a prerequisite for RCVS membership.

 Candidates shall undergo assessment by a competent assessor, based on the requirements specified by the Animal and Plant Health Agency and relevant legislation.
-Certification is based on the candidate’s ability to demonstrate their competence in carrying out the test or collecting blood to comply with pre-defined criteria.
-Re-assessments are carried out to ensure continuing compliance.

 Upon receipt, the appeal shall be considered by senior management and the decision to concur with or reverse the assessor’s recommendation shall be made known to the assessor, the appellant and any other interested parties.
 Records shall be updated to reflect the decision.